-A. construction, acquisition or expansion of public facilities or assets that are not capital improvements or facility expansions identified in the capital improvements plan;

-B. repair, operation or maintenance of existing or new capital improvements or facility expansions;

-C. upgrading, updating, expanding or replacing existing capital improvements to serve existing development in order to meet stricter safety, efficiency, environmental or regulatory standards;
+- A. construction, acquisition or expansion of public facilities or assets that are not capital improvements or facility expansions identified in the capital improvements plan; - B. repair, operation or maintenance of existing or new capital improvements or facility expansions; - C. upgrading, updating, expanding or replacing existing capital improvements to serve existing development in order to meet stricter safety, efficiency, environmental or regulatory standards;

-D. upgrading, updating, expanding or replacing existing capital improvements to provide better service to existing development;

-E. administrative and operating costs of a municipality or county except as provided in Paragraph (4) of Subsection A of Section 4 [5-8-4 NMSA 1978] of the Development Fees Act;

-F. principal payments or debt service charges on bonds or other indebtedness, except as allowed by Section 4 of the Development Fees Act; or

-G. libraries, community centers, schools, projects for economic development and employment growth, affordable housing or apparatus and equipment of any kind, except capital improvements defined in Paragraph (3) of Subsection C [D] of Section 2 [5-8-2 NMSA 1978] of the Development Fees Act.
+- D. upgrading, updating, expanding or replacing existing capital improvements to provide better service to existing development; - E. administrative and operating costs of a municipality or county except as provided in Paragraph (4) of Subsection A of Section 4 [5-8-4 NMSA 1978] of the Development Fees Act; - F. principal payments or debt service charges on bonds or other indebtedness, except as allowed by Section 4 of the Development Fees Act; or - G. libraries, community centers, schools, projects for economic development and employment growth, affordable housing or apparatus and equipment of any kind, except capital improvements defined in Paragraph (3) of Subsection C [D] of Section 2 [5-8-2 NMSA 1978] of the Development Fees Act.

-Bracketed material. - The bracketed material was inserted by the compiler and it is not part of the law.
-The reference in Subsection G to Subsection C of 5-8-2 NMSA 1978, appears to actually refer to Subsection D of that section.
+Bracketed material. - The reference in Subsection G to Subsection C of 5-8-2 NMSA 1978, appears to actually refer to Subsection D of that section.
+The bracketed material was inserted by the compiler.
+It was not enacted by the legislature, and it is not part of the law.